pingcap/docs-cn/pd-control.md

     config set high-space-ratio 0.5             // Set the threshold value of sufficient space to 0.5
     ```

+- `leader-schedule-policy` is used to select the scheduling strategy of the leader.
+You can choose to schedule the leader according to `size` or `count`.

+- `store-balance-rate` is used to control the maximum speed of adding a store or removing a peer.

+- `scheduler-max-waiting-operator` is used to control the number of operators in each scheduler.

+- `store-limit-mode` is used to control the mode of the store speed limit mechanism.
+There are two modes: `auto` and `manual`.
+In `auto` mode, the stores are automatically balanced according to load.

 - `disable-raft-learner` is used to disable Raft learner.
 By default, PD uses Raft learner when adding replicas to reduce the risk of unavailability due to downtime or network failure.

     ```bash